johnmcneilstudio/Phononic-documentation-1/docs/blocks.md

  ### Large Icon List

- This is a Block that renders application cards on the page
+ This is a Block that renders large icon list on the page

  __Options:__

+ * Items - This field is a repeater that represents each individual item
+      * Icon - The icon for the item
+      * Title - The title of the item
+      * Text - The text of the item
+      * CTA - The CTA of the item
+  * Style - The style of the block.
+It can be either black, light or dark
+  * Text Size - The size of the list items text.
+It can be either large or small
+  * CTA - The CTA of the block

+ <iframe src="https://share.getcloudapp.com/L1uk1D71?embed=true" width="575" height="400" style="border:none" frameborder="0" allowtransparency="true" allowfullscreen="true">              </iframe>

  __View:__